joybiswas007/ArchInstallationGuide/README.md

 - Now give your user permission when your user run `sudo` commands it'll ask for `password`.

 ```$ nano /etc/sudoers```

-## Uncomment to allow members of group wheel to execute any command
+**Uncomment to allow members of group wheel to execute any command.**

 `#wheel ALL=(ALL) ALL` & uncomment this line by just removing `#`